MicrosoftDocs/quantum-docs/articles/includes/quickstart-qiskit-include-honeywell.md

 ```

-## Run on a Quantum Processing Unit (QPU)
+## Run on a Honeywell QPU

+After running successfully on the API validator, you can run your job on one of Honeywell's hardware processors (a [Quantum Processor Unit](xref:microsoft.quantum.target-profiles#quantum-processing-units-qpu-different-profiles) (QPU)).

 > [!NOTE]
-> Depending on queue times, this may take a while to run.
+> The time required to run a circuit on the QPU may vary depending on current queue times.

 ```python
 # Get Honeywell's QPU backend: